It Isn't Censorship

 As I understand it, the legislation doesn't require parents to filter content.
 However, it does require ISPs to make filtering available to those who want it.

 One analogy is the problem with 1-900 phone numbers.
 Some business phones are set to block all access to such numbers, which blocks both phone sex and customer support.
-But for the home users, the phone company also offers 900-line blocking service.
+For home users, the phone company also offers 900-line blocking service.

 Likewise, it's not unusual for a computer network to filter out certain domains.
 My mail server does that to fight spam.
 Some businesses do it to keep employees off the sex channels.
 This is somewhat analogous to call blocking - keeping that annoying salesman, rude acquaintance, or bothersome relative from calling you at home.

-The bill passed by the U.S. Senate eliminates the need for the end user to buy filtering software.
-Instead, they will be able to create profiles with their ISP: this user can go anywhere, but this user should be blocked from certain types of sites - which the parent would then define.
+The bill passed by the U.S. Senate eliminates the need for the end-user to buy filtering software.
+Instead, they will be able to create profiles with their ISP: This user can go anywhere, but that user should be blocked from certain types of sites – which the parent would then define.

 In response to this, Moore writes:

-Nor are ISPs told they must provide the service for free.
-Instead, they are allowed to pass the cost along to those who use the filtering.
+Nor are ISPs told that they must provide the service for free.
+Instead, they are allowed to pass the cost along to those who choose to use the filtering.

 But most of all, I disagree with Moore on one key work: